Dual Enrollment for High School Students

 Eligible students may take Dual Enrollment courses, free of charge, at any of the five IRSC campuses, online through the IRSC Global, and at many Indian River, Martin, Okeechobee and St. Lucie County high schools.
 Attend an upcoming information session to get started.

 Return to an Application to Upload Documents

 To log back into your application and upload any required documents, return to the IRSC Admissions Application site and sign into your account using the Sign In Button at the top right corner of the page with the credentials you created when you submitted your application.
-Once you’re signed in, select the application type of the application you started under Admissions on the right.
+Once you’re signed in, select the Associate-level application you started under Admissions.
 You’ll see your submitted application under Your Applications—click on it to see actions required and upload any required documents.